#Reading And Writing To Files in Go

 Now that we’ve covered reading from files in Go, it’s time to look at creating and writing to our own files!

-the content we wish to store within our files.
+wish to store within our files.

 mydata := []byte("all my data I want to write to a file")

 to write this byte array to a file.
-The WriteFile()
+The WriteFile() function takes in 3

-represents our file’s mode and permission bits.
+which represents the file’s permission bits.

-err := ioutil.WriteFile("myfile.data", mydata, 0777)
+err := os.WriteFile("myfile.data", mydata, 0644)

 if err != nil {